vipulnaik/diet-exercise-health/notes/2024-05-21-unplanned-19-hour-fast.md

 I continued to experience similar symptoms of slight soreness, though they reduced significantly after brushing my teeth and drinking water.

+In the evening, I experienced a more sharp pinching pain in one area of my throat, suggesting continued soreness but more localized.
+This might have been due to my relaxing eating precautions (by consuming some sauerkraut and walnuts) that might have irritated the area.
+I should probably stay off of sauerkraut and walnuts for the time being and continue to drink extra water.

+As before, I had no trouble speaking -- the soreness was not affecting my vocal cords.

 ## For comparison

 For comparison, see [2024-01-27: unplanned 22-hour